trstl/pgx-ml-t-tools/README.md

 # pgx-ml-t-tools
-Repository to share simple tools made for pharmacogenomics lab that may be helpful for future learners and projects
+Repository to share tools made for pharmacogenomics lab that may be helpful for future learners and projects